ppy/osu-wiki/wiki/Beatmap_information/en.md

 ![](img/success-rate.png "Success rate display")
 :::

 The success rate display visualises how many players were able to successfully pass the difficulty.
-Beneath the easy-to-understand success rate bar, a line of note shows the exact percentage value, along with the specific numbers of successful passes and total plays for the difficulty.
+Beneath the success rate bar, a paragraph shows the exact percentage value, along with the specific numbers of successful passes and total plays for the difficulty.

 Below is a diagram showing a map's points of failure, showing at what points users failed their play.
 The higher the spike, the more players failed at that point.